Emanuele Silvio Gentile, Dr

 Previously, I worked for nearly three years at GFDL/NOAA and Princeton University as a Postdoctoral Research Associate, with Dr Ming Zhao and Dr Leo Donner, to unify the treatment of boundary-layer turbulence, moist convection, and clouds implementing the higher-order turbulence scheme Cloud Layers Unified By Binormals within the world-class GFDL atmospheric climate model AM4, in close collaboration with Prof Vince Larson, Dr Julio Bacmeister, Prof Gunilla Svensson, and Prof Colin Zarzycki.

-In my leisure time, I enjoy playing volleyball and tennis, indulging in music ensembles while playing the piano, reading books, preparing delicious meals for my friends, and venturing into nature through hikes.
-Additionally, I love exploring new countries and their cultures.
+In my leisure time, I enjoy latin dances, playing volleyball and tennis, playing the piano in music ensembles, reading books, preparing delicious meals for my friends, and venturing into nature through hikes.
+Additionally, I love exploring new countries and their cultures, having recently backpacked in the Sahara.

 news